Bounded cohomology of transformation groups: Questions and final remarks

+The disadvantage of this approach is that almost nothing is known about $\OP{H}_b^\bullet(\OP{MCG}(M,z))$ when the dimension of $M$ is greater than $2$. \end{remark}

-One source of non-trivial classes in $\OP{H}_b^n(\pi_1(M))$ is the following construction.
-Let $M^n$~be a compact Riemannian manifold with negative sectional curvature and let $\pi_1(M)$ act by deck-transformations on $\wt{M}$.
-It is known, that there is a common bound for volumes of geodesic simplices in $\wt{M}$.
-In the same spirit as in Remark \ref{r:int.volume}, one can define a non-trivial class $[\OP{vol}_M]\in\OP{H}_b^n(\pi_1(M))$.
+We finish this section with a question.
+Let $M^n$~be a~compact Riemannian manifold with negative sectional curvature, and let $\pi_1(M)$ act by deck-transformations on the universal cover $\wt{M}$.
+It is known that there is a~common bound for volumes of geodesic simplices in $\wt{M}$, thus one can define a~non-trivial class $[\OP{vol}_M]\in\OP{H}_b^n(\pi_1(M))$ in a similar way as in Remark \ref{r:int.volume}.

 \begin{question} Is the class $\Gb([\OP{vol}_M])\in \OP{H}_b^n(\OP{Homeo}_0(M,\mu))$ non-trivial? \end{question}